PNNL-Comp-Mass-Spec/InfernoRDN/README.md

 ## Installation

-1. Download and install R 3.6 or newer
+1. Download and install the latest version of R 4.x
    * https://cran.r-project.org/bin/windows/base/
-   * Works with R 4.0
+   * If you prefer R 3.x, you must have R 3.6 or newer

 2. Download the InfernoRDN installer from:
    * https://github.com/PNNL-Comp-Mass-Spec/InfernoRDN/releases